Call for participants in the SPRITE+ Virtual Sandpit FAQs

-A Sandpit is an intensive discussion forum where free thinking is encouraged, allowing the stakeholders to delve into the problems on the agenda to uncover innovative solutions.
-Ultimately, these discussions should lead to the development of research proposals, which will be pitched to the funding panel at the end of the Sandpit.
-The timescale for each project will be no longer than four months, and each project funded is expected to be between £5,000 and £25,000 (at 80% fEC).
+A sandpit is an intensive discussion forum where free thinking is encouraged, allowing the stakeholders to delve into the problems on the agenda to uncover innovative solutions.
+Ultimately, these discussions should lead to the development of research proposals, which will be pitched to the funding panel at the end of the sandpit.

 Usually, sandpits are in-person multi-day events.
-However, as in-person events are currently impossible, we will be running the workshop entirely online via Zoom, over a number of dates in July.
+However, as in-person events are currently impossible, we will be running this sandpit entirely online via Zoom, over several dates in June/July.
 See the full list of dates below.

 Read more about EPSRC Sandpits here.

 The sandpit process can be broken down into several stages:

 - Evolving common languages and terminologies amongst people from a diverse range of backgrounds and disciplines

 - Sharing understandings of the challenges, and the expertise brought by the participants to the sandpit Taking part in break-out sessions focused on the challenges, using creative thinking techniques